stormpath/stormpath-documentation/source/multitenancy.rst

 Why use Organizations?
 ^^^^^^^^^^^^^^^^^^^^^^

+At this point, it might seem like all your tenants need are Account Stores for their users, so Organizations might seem like an additional and unnecessary layer of complexity.
+So what is the point of using Organizations?

 The Organization resource allows your application's tenants to have as many, or as few, Directories and Groups as they want, while also maintaining strict data segregation.
 So if a tenant requires a Cloud Directory, a Google Social Directory, and an LDAP Directory, all of these can sit under the umbrella of a single Organization resource that represents their data space in your app.